KenKundert/quantiphy/doc/user.rst

     >>> print('{:.6}'.format(h_line))
     1.420406 GHz

-You can also specify the width and alignment.
+You can also specify the width and alignment.  *Quantiphy* follows the Python convention of right justifying numbers by default.

 .. code-block:: python